webmasterdevlin/angular-enterprise/README.md

 - create the properties namely endpoint, heroes, and isLoading as the local states of the heroes and villains components
 - inject the HttpClientRxJSService in the constructor
-- create a function to fetch the heroes and villains
+- create a method to fetch the heroes and villains
-- insert the fetch function to the ngOnInit hook
+- insert the fetch method to the ngOnInit hook
 - run the application with json-server
 - check the dev tools network tab to see the response
 - render the heroes and villains using the \*ngFor directive